pretix/pretix-docs/docs/guides/check-in/custom.md

 ## Prerequisites

 This article assumes that you have read [check-in lists](check-in-lists.md) and set up one or more basic check-in lists.
+A basic understanding of predicate logic is helpful.
+If the proposition `∀xP(x)` is meaningless to you, ask a philosopher, a linguist, an electrical engineer, or a programmer.
+Alternatively, contact our support.
+Do not ask a Sherlock Holmes fan.
+They do not know the difference between induction and deduction.

 ## General usage